 The trip cost data presented in this section were collected through the continuous economic data collection program on Saipan through collaboration with PIFSC.
+However, there was no cost data updated in 2024 due to limited data collected in 2024.
 Figure 12 shows the trend of average trip costs for CNMI bottomfish trips from 2009 to 2023 (adjusted to 2023 dollars).
 Supporting data for Figure 12 are presented in Table 55.
-The trip costs have substantial interannual variability.
+The trip costs have substantial inter-annual variability.
 The average cost for a bottomfish trip was \$30 in 2023, lower than the trip costs in 2022 due to lower fuel usage per trip and lower fuel price in 2023.
 The cost data summaries were generated by excluding outliners (i.e., cases with >10 gallons/hours fished).

 Figure 12.
-Average costs for CNMI bottomfish trips (adjusted to 2023 dollars)
+Average costs for CNMI bottomfish trips (adjusted to 2023 dollars, not updated in 2024 due to limited survey responses)